SalJam55/IcarusMods/SalJam_Individual_Mod_ReadMe.md

 ### SalJam_Full_Trophies
 > Adds a set of full body trophies for several Icarus creatures.
 If this mod is popular, ill keep adding creatures and appearance versions.
+> 1.3 Adds all variants of Raptor, all drones and introduces a baseless version of most of the trophies.